Eyelid Xanthelasma Removal

 Eyelid xanthelasmas are harmless, not painful, and do not need to be removed; therefore, xanthelasma removal is not covered by OHIP.
 Because xanthelasmas can be associated with high cholesterol, it is important to have your cholesterol checked by your primary care physician.
 It’s important to know that lowering high cholesterol levels will not cause xanthelasmas to go away.

-How much does eyelid xanthelasma removal cost in Toronto?
+How much does eyelid xanthelasma removal cost in Toronto and Mississauga?

-At our clinic in Ontario, Canada, xanthelasma removal typically starts at $550 per eyelid and varies with the size and location of the lesion.
+At our clinic in Ontario, Canada, xanthelasma removal is priced per eyelid and varies with the size and location of the lesion.
 We will provide you with a specific price prior to your procedure.
+However, you can view general pricing information on our pricing page.

 What happens during xanthelasma removal?